tcw/saxer/README.md

 ## Description

 After working with XML for years there has been one *nix tool that I've been missing.
-An xml exploration tool that can handle a subset of xpath queries for very large files.
+A xml exploration tool that can handle a subset of xpath queries for very large files.
 This is an attempt at creating such a tool.

 This tool is in alpha state!